Abhinav0826/7006SCN_KK_17171906/README.md

 # Big Data Fraud Detection using PySpark

 ## Project Overview
 This project was done as part of a Big Data Analytics assignment.
-The main goal is to work with a financial transaction dataset and use PySpark to explore, clean, and prepare the data for fraud detection.
-Since the dataset is large, Spark is used to handle it efficiently.
+The main goal is to work with a big credit card financial transaction dataset to build an ML model to detect Credit Card Financial Fraud using PySpark in Python.

 ## Repository Structure